 - Call 911: Or ask another bystander to make the call

 - Determine where the person is bleeding: Apply pressure and pack the wound

 - Apply tourniquets as needed: To arms and legs only

 Interested in Stop the Bleed training for your group, school or organization?
-Visit MedicalCityHealthcare.com/Contact to fill out the form for the hospital near you.
+Visit our contact page to fill out the form for the hospital near you.